Tyler Perry Teases a Third 'Why Did I Get Married?' Movie

-Tyler Perry Teases a Third 'Why Did I Get Married?'
-Movie (Exclusive)
+Tyler Perry on What It Would Take for a 3rd 'Why Did I Get Married?'
+Movie to Happen (Exclusive)

 Tyler Perry may be bringing some fan favorites back to the big screen.
-On Saturday, the media mogul spoke with ET and revealed that there’s a chance for a third Why Did I Get Married? film -- but under one condition.
+On Saturday, the media mogul spoke with ET's Kevin Frazier exclusively at Byron Allen's inaugural TheGrio Awards, and revealed that there’s a chance for a third Why Did I Get Married? film -- but under one condition.

-"If Janet [Jackson] and Jill Scott say 'yes,' there may be a Why Did I Get Married Again,” Perry told ET’s Kevin Frasier about the possibility of a third film in the series at Byron Allen's inaugural TheGrio Awards.
+"If Janet [Jackson] and Jill Scott say 'yes,' there may be a Why Did I Get Married Again?”
+Perry said of the possibility of a third film in the series, calling out the show's stars.
 "So, waiting for them to say it.
 Waiting for the word."

-The cast made their return in 2010 for the film’s sequel, Why Did I Get Married Too?
-Perry didn’t reveal any other details about the film.
+Scott tweeted in response to ET's exclusive interview with Perry, writing, "@tylerperry , @MichaelJaiWhite @LammanRucker @tashasmith4real @richjonesactor and Sharon Leal already said yes??
+I just got a text message yesterday.
+Hey @JanetJackson did you get a text message?"

-The actor is feeling and hearing the Oscar buzz surrounding his latest Netflix film, A Jazzman’s Blues.
-For the multihyphenate, the recognition sounds good.
+Twelve years later, Perry is feeling and hearing the Oscar buzz surrounding his latest Netflix film, A Jazzman’s Blues -- and the recognition sounds good.

-Although the praise is coming his way, Perry shared that he doesn’t care what he gets, as long as the amazing work from everyone else doesn’t go unnoticed.
+Although the praise is coming his way, Perry shared that he doesn’t care about the awards, so long as the amazing work from everyone else doesn’t go unnoticed.

 And if the awards don’t come, Perry is going to keep doing what he does best and putting out work that he loves.